e2b-dev/llm-code-interpreter/README.md

   - Reads file on path
 - `WriteFile`
   - Writes content to a file on a path
+These simple 3 primitives enable a whole set of possibilities.

 Here is a few ideas what you can do with these commands:
 - Run **any** language, not just Python.
 Currently supported out of the box: